chingyaoc/InfoOT/README.md

 ```

 ## Cross-Domain Retrieval
 We will use the same data from the domain adaptation experiment.
-The following script reproduces the result with conditional score..
+The following script reproduces the result with the conditional score.
 ```
 python retrieval.py --src caltech --tgt dslr
 ```